l3uddz/traktarr/README.md

   -d, --add-delay FLOAT           Seconds between each add request to Sonarr.  [default: 2.5] -s, --sort [rating|release|votes]
-                                  Sort list to process.  [default: votes] -g, --genre TEXT                Only add shows from this genre to Sonarr.
-Only one genre can be specified.
+                                  Sort list to process.  [default: votes] -g, --genres TEXT               Only add shows from this genre to Sonarr.
+Multiple genres are specified as a comma-separated list.
-                                  Use 'ignore' to add shows from any genre, including ones with no genre specified.
+                                  Use 'ignore' to add shows
+                                  from any genre, including ones with no genre specified.
   -f, --folder TEXT               Add shows with this root folder to Sonarr.
   -a, --actor TEXT                Only add movies from this actor to Radarr.
 Only one actor can be
                                   specified.